 Resources and information

 To test new ideas, the NPMN has launched an Innovation Fund.
-A first cohort of implementing partners is currently being appointed to deliver interventions that will stimulate demand, reduce barriers or facilitate links to opportunities.
+A first cohort of implementing partners is currently delivering interventions that will stimulate demand, reduce barriers or facilitate links to opportunities.
+The next call for proposals is due in mid 2023 and will be published on the website of the Jobs Fund.
 The goal is to pilot novel approaches and scale existing viable concepts to enhance the support and opportunities provided to young people.

 As a young person, register on SAYouth.mobi, access Employment Services of South Africa (ESSA), the National Youth Development Agency (NYDA), Enterprise Resource Planning (ERP) system or check out the Kheta career advice portal.
 You can also download the mPowa app.
 Here, you can build your profile and access opportunities in your vicinity for youth service, further learning or work.
 If you cannot access SAYouth.mobi, look for a DEL Labour Centre or NYDA Youth Office near you.
 You can also call the toll-free hotline at 0800 72 72 72.